-REGULAR BOARD MEETING INFORMATION
+REGULAR BOARD MEETING - INFORMATION

-DATE: October 12, 2021

-то: Board of Trustees

 FROM: Karen Shipka, Superintendent of Schools

 SUBJECT: District VP Update

 ORIGINATOR: Steve Wyer, Assistant Superintendent

 REFERENCE: 3 Year Strategic Plan

-The Board of Education will receive an update on the initial activities of District Vice Principals responsible for outcomes in key areas of the District Strategic Plan.
+The Board of Education will receive an update on the work of District Vice Principals during the month of October.

-During the 2020-2021 school year the Board of Education developed a Three Year Strategic plan.
-With input from our education partners, the Senior Leadership Team developed an operational plan that was driven by data sources and actioned the key priorities for the Board.
-In order to advance the objectives of the strategic plan, an operational decision to add an additional organizational level to the district staffing - District Vice Principal - to support key areas of the plan: Literacy, Numeracy, Equity and Inclusion and Early Learning.
+During the 2020-2021 school year the Senior Management Team developed an operational plan to address the most important priorities for the Board of Education as expressed in the District Strategic Plan.
+The plan included an additional organizational level - District Vice Principal - to support and multiply outcomes in key areas of the plan: literacy, numeracy, Equity and Inclusion for our learners with diverse abilities and for our learners who are Indigenous.